chassenr/taxdb-integration/README.md

+## :warning: This repository is not maintained anymore.
+Because of github enforcing 2FA, the repository moved to a less restrictive platform at: https://git.io-warnemuende.de/hassenru/taxdb-integration

 # Overview
 Current metagenomic reference databases are often either limited in their taxonomic representation, restricted to a sepcific domain of life, biased towards model taxa, prone to contamination, or too large to handle computationally.
 This workflow aims to address these limitations by providing a flexible, user-configurable pipeline to generate cross-domain databases that allow for the classification of metagenomic reads at a high specificity and sensitivity.
 To allow a flexible selection of genomes (nucleotide and protein sequences) for a variety of classification tools, the workflow is structured into modules.